-The approach has enabled us to share our expectations of our three priorities: People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes) by embedding the Social Partnership framework at the heart of our commissioning process.
+These commissioning commitments set out the expectations we have of production partners to support our three priorities: People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes) by embedding the Social Partnership framework at the heart of our commissioning process.

-The framework, positioned as the third element in our commissioning process, alongside editorial and business affairs, is designed to encourage conversations amongst senior decision makers at the very start of the programme-making process.
-Although we don’t impose targets or penalties on our programme makers, we do ask for a narrative on how producers plan to go about meeting our expectations.
-We believe this partnership approach creates open dialogue on the challenges producers may face in socially responsible programme making, and creates opportunities for them to be addressed, affecting long-term sustainable change.
+We believe this partnership approach creates open dialogue on the challenges producers may face in socially and environmentally responsible programme making, and creates opportunities for them to be addressed, affecting long-term sustainable change.

 To find out more about the Social Partnership and our progress so far, download our info below: